byatesrae/weather_example/README.md

 # Weather API

-*One of my past code test submissions.*
+Originally one of my past technical test submissions, this repo has since grown as I continue to experiment in application development when using Go.

-A high level summary of the test criteria:
+The original test criteria were something along the lines of as follows:
 - Create an HTTP service that reports on Sydney weather, using providers Openweather & Weatherstack as a source for the data.
 - Sydney should be hardcoded.
 - Regardless of which provider is queried, a unified response is expected.